George L. Sheldon

 George Lawson Sheldon (May 31, 1870 – April 4, 1960) was an American politician and 14th governor of Nebraska with service from 1907 until 1909.
 He was the first native of his state to become its governor.
 He was a Republican from the progressive wing of that party, which was identified nationally with Theodore Roosevelt of New York.

 Early life

-Born in Nehawka in Cass County in southeastern Nebraska, Sheldon received a bachelor's degree in 1892 from the University of Nebraska–Lincoln.
+Born in Nehawka in Cass County in southeastern Nebraska, Sheldon received a bachelor's degree in 1892 from the University of Nebraska.
 As a cadet at Nebraska he commanded Company A of the university's Military Department headed by Lieutenant John J. Pershing.
 He led Company A to win the Maiden Prize of $1,500 at the National Competitive Drills in Omaha on June 13, 1892.
 Sheldon was also a founding member of the Varsity Rifles, which became Pershing Rifles.
 He then attended Harvard University for one year, receiving a second bachelor's degree cum laude in 1893.
 He married Rose Higgins in 1895, and they had four children.